-Symptoms of OAB include having a sudden and strong desire to urinate, which can lead to #bladderleakage.
+Symptoms of Overactive Bladder include a sudden and strong desire to urinate, which can lead to #bladderleakage.
 Learn about causes and treatments here.

 An estimated 33 million people in the USA alone are dealing with an Overactive Bladder (OAB)-- that urgent need to pass urine.
-And half of those people are struggling with Urgency Urinary Incontinence (UUI), when leakage actually occurs.
+And half of the people with Overactive Bladder are struggling with Urgency Urinary Incontinence (UUI), when leakage actually occurs.

-With Urgency Urinary Incontinence, a person may be suddenly aware of the urgency sensation but is unable to get to the toilet before losing control of his or her urine.
+With Overactive Bladder, a person may be suddenly aware of the urgency sensation but is unable to get to the toilet before losing control of his or her urine.
 Urine loss can be in large amounts that soak underwear and even outer clothing.